jacekkopecky/book-list/README.md

 ## todo

-* click book to show all properties and manipulation buttons
+* switching between owned and not
+* editing of books
 * mobile interface
    - swipe book to change status
    - swipe between author and series view